TIO-IKIM/CellViT/README.md

 1. Clone the repository:
   `git clone https://github.com/TIO-IKIM/CellViT.git`
-2. Create a conda environment with Python 3.9.7 version and install conda requirements: `conda create --name pathology_env --file ./requirements_conda.txt python=3.9.7`
+2. Create a conda environment with Python 3.9.7 version and install conda requirements: `conda env create -f environment.yml`.
+You can change the environment name by editing the `name` tag in the environment.yaml file.
 This step is necessary, as we need to install `Openslide` with binary files.
 This is easier with conda.
-Otherwise, installation from [source](https://openslide.org/api/python/) needs to be performed and then with pip.
+Otherwise, installation from [source](https://openslide.org/api/python/) needs to be performed and packages installed with pi
-3. Activate environment: `conda activate pathology_env`
+3. Activate environment: `conda activate cellvit_env`
 4. Install torch for for system, as described [here](https://pytorch.org/get-started/locally/).
 Preferred version is 1.13, see [optional_dependencies](./optional_dependencies.txt) for help.
+You can find all version here: https://pytorch.org/get-started/previous-versions/

-5. Install pip dependencies: `pip install -r requirements.txt`
+5. Install optional dependencies `pip install -r optional_dependencies.txt` to get a speedup using [NVIDIA-Clara](https://www.nvidia.com/de-de/clara/) and [CuCIM](https://github.com/rapidsai/cucim) for preprocessing during inference.
+Please select your cude versions.
+Help for installing cucim can be found [online](https://github.com/rapidsai/cucim).
----
+**Note: cannot import name CuImage from cucim**
-Optional:
+If you get this error, install cucim from conda to get all binary files.
-Install optional dependencies `pip install -r optional_dependencies.txt` to get a speedup using [NVIDIA-Clara](https://www.nvidia.com/de-de/clara/) and [CuCIM](https://github.com/rapidsai/cucim) for preprocessing during inference.
+First remove your previous dependeny with `pip uninstall cupy-cuda117` and reinstall with ` conda install -c rapidsai cucim` inside your conda environment.
+Also follow their [official guideline](https://github.com/rapidsai/cucim).

 ## Usage: